DesignOpen/designopen.github.io/blogging_about/_posts/2013-11-2-how-to-contribute.md

 ---
-title: "How To Contribute to Opensourcedesign.is"
+title: "How To Contribute to a Jekyll Blog on Github"
 layout: post
 category: blogging_about
 tags: ["GitHub", "collaboration"]